SabrinaJewson/krita-batch-manager/README.md

 You can see it displays a list of all the `.kra` files in the current directory.
 You have several buttons available to you:
 - The left and right arrows will navigate to the previous and next images respectively.
-- The plus arrow batch imports several images as `.kra` files in the current folder.
+- The plus button batch-imports several images as `.kra` files in the current folder.
 - The refresh icon updates the contents of the list (in case you e.g. change the contents of the folder with a means external to Batch Manager).
 - The folder icon changes the current folder.